 Higher Accident-Related Costs

 In general, costs related to accidents are going up.
-This may, in turn, result in an increase in commercial auto insurance rates.
+This may, in turn, result in an increase in auto insurance San Diego rates.
 Health insurance premiums and medical costs across the board have been rising, which increases costs insurance providers have to absorb for drivers or passengers injured in accidents.
 Vehicle repair costs are also on the rise.
 A 2018 AAA research paper points out costs associated with fixing newer, more advanced vehicles with driver-assistance systems and other complex features can make repairs twice as costly after an accident than what’s common with vehicles without such features.

 More Drivers on the Nation’s Roads